SofieThi/STH_Language/assignment_1/README.md

 ## Usage (reproducing results)

-To run this code manually select any text (like Bennet_Helen_1910.txt) by changing the filepath and input your own search term when asked "what is your search term?"
+To run this code manually select any text by changing the filepath and input your own search term when asked "what is your search term?"

+To replicate the results chose the text Bennet_Helen_1910.txt and set the search_term to park and the window size to ± 5

 ## Discussion of results